CZ-NIC/fred-docs/EPPReference/CommandStructure/Transfer/TransferDomain.rst

 * the domain owner contact, or
 * an administrative contact of the domain.

+A new password is generated for the domain by the server after a successful transfer.

-A domain transfer command is a ``transfer`` element in the ``domain`` namespace (``http://www.nic.cz/xml/epp/domain-1.4``).
+The domain transfer command is a ``transfer`` element in the ``domain`` namespace (``http://www.nic.cz/xml/epp/domain-1.4``).

+The command must be contained in the ``<transfer>`` command class.
+The command class must specify the request operation (``@op = 'request'``).

 .. index:: Ⓔtransfer, Ⓔname, ⒺauthInfo

 Command element structure
 -------------------------

-The command class must specify the request operation.

-The ``<domain:transfer>`` element must declare the ``domain`` namespace and schema and it must contain the following child elements:
+The ``<domain:transfer>`` element must declare the ``domain`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child elements:

 * ``<domain:name>`` **(1)**  – a domain name as :term:`eppcom:labelType`,
 * ``<domain:authInfo>`` **(1)**  – the transfer password as :term:`fredcom:authInfoType`.

-.. rubric:: Example

 .. code-block:: xml
+   :caption: Example

    <?xml version="1.0" encoding="utf-8" standalone="no"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"